Modiphius Entertainment: Mutant Chronicles

 In 2013 Modiphius released the 3rd edition of popular post-apocalyptic RPG Mutant Chronicles.

 Fallout

 In 2017 the company acquired the license for Bethesda property Fallout and in 2018 released Fallout: Wasteland Warfare, a tabletop wargame featuring characters and settings from the videogame series.
 The company announced in 2019 that they would be working on an RPG expansion to Fallout: Wasteland Warfare to be released in the same year.

-Modiphius developed a Fallout tabletop RPG using their 2d20 system, called Fallout the Roleplaying Game.
+Modiphius developed a Fallout tabletop RPG using their 2d20 system, called Fallout: The Roleplaying Game.
 The game entered beta in 2019 with a projected release in 2020, but was delayed due to the COVID-19 pandemic.
-Fallout the Roleplaying Game released digitally in March 2021, with a physical release in July the same year.
+Fallout: The Roleplaying Game released digitally in March 2021, with a physical release in July the same year.

+In 2026 Modiphius released a solo tabletop role-playing game adapted from the Fallout: The Roleplaying Game ruleset called Fallout: Wasteland Wanderer.

 Star Trek Adventures

 In 2017 the company released their first edition of Star Trek Adventures, an RPG series based on the television series Star Trek.
 In 2024 the company released the quick start guide for the second edition of Star Trek Adventures as a free PDF.
 The full core rules for the second edition released in August 2024 at Gen Con.